Darryl Morris (presenter)

-Darryl Morris (born 7 September 1990) is an English radio broadcaster.
+Darryl Morris (born 7 September 1990) is an English radio broadcaster and documentary maker.
 He currently hosts the weekend late show on national speech radio station Times Radio.

+Morris was raised in Horwich and attended Rivington and Blackrod High School.

-Prior to joining Times Radio, he hosted the Early Breakfast show on sister station talkRADIO and his own show on TV network talkTV.
+Before joining Times Radio, he presented the Early Breakfast show on sister station Talkradio.

-Morris began on school radio before being signed to present BBC World Service series Generation Next.
+Morris started out on school radio, and was a youth presenter on the 4 episodes of BBC World Service series Generation Next.
 He had brief stints at Manchester-based radio station Key 103 and digital station The Hits Radio, as well as working for BBC Radio Manchester as a researcher.

 In 2008, Morris appeared in Chicago Town Pizza television adverts.

 In 2009, he joined Global Radio to work across the now rebranded Capital Manchester, formerly Galaxy Manchester, and XFM Manchester.
-He also presented 12-4pm weekdays on 1458 Gold Radio.

-On 24 June 2012 he returned to Bauer Radio (Key 103, Rock FM and The Hits Radio).
+On 24 June 2012 he returned to Bauer Radio to host the simulcast The Late Show (Key 103, Rock FM and The Hits Radio).